morphismtech/bankchain/Architecture.md

       - contract that pays 1 BTC on demand
       - to holder of 1 unit of the stablecoin
   * The EVM will not enforce the term structures of the contract
+  * The bankchain will redeem according to the term structures of the contract
   * Fiduciary yield-bearing tokens can act as bank accounts
 * Banks consume bank services to manage and trade their tokens
 * Banks are auditable